-This is another solar panel myth created by naysayers and the fossil fuel industry.
+This is another solar panel myth devised by the fossil fuel industry.
 Yes, there is some intermittency with solar systems.
-Still, all the energy not used daily can support any low producing days.
-If power companies install their own solar arrays to use, they will have to make sure it doesn’t hinder their distribution.
-However, they currently have enough to handle their current loads with fossil fuels.
-Therefore, solar-generated energy is just icing on the cake.
+Solar panels cannot generate energy at night when the sun is not shining.
+Still, all the energy generated throughout the year can support any night hours or cloudy days.
+If power companies install their own solar arrays to use, they have to make sure it doesn’t hinder their distribution.
+However, they currently have enough to handle all current loads with fossil fuels.
+Therefore, solar-generated energy is just extra icing on the cake.

 There are several ways for homeowners to offset low-producing days or continue to use solar-generated power at night.
-You convert your system to a stand-alone or “off-grid” system.
-Now, you may have some switches to throw from time to time, but you can make it where you have the backup you need from the grid while using mostly solar most days.
+You can convert your system to a stand-alone or “off-grid” system.
+With this setup, you may have some switches to throw from time to time, but you can make it where you have the backup you need from the grid while using solar during the day.

-Utility-scale solar can use CSP systems that will generate and store solar energy to offset any lack.
-These naysayer arguments can be easily planned for, making them both moot points.
+Utility-scale solar can use CSP systems that will generate and store solar energy for when it is needed.
+These low-energy times are easily planned for, making them both moot points.